dinoki-ai/.github/profile/README.md

 # Dinoki: Your Desktop AI Sidekick

-Public releases for the Dinoki app.

-## What is Dinoki?

 **Dinoki** is your charming and powerful desktop AI sidekick—designed specifically to transform your macOS experience.
 It’s more than just a delightful dinosaur companion roaming your screen; it's a capable assistant ready to boost productivity, automate tasks, and deliver insightful interactions, all from your desktop.

 Discover more at [dinoki.ai](https://dinoki.ai)